Audition and Theory Placement Test Information

 Woodwind and Brass – Woodwind and brass players interested in scheduling an on-campus audition should contact the Coordinator of Wind Instrument Studies, Dr. Cassandra Hibbard, to arrange an audition time.

-Percussion – Percussionists interested in scheduling an on-campus audition should contact the Chair of Applied Studies, Dr. Mark Greenawalt, to arrange an audition time.
+Percussion – Percussionists interested in scheduling an on-campus audition should contact Mr. Jay Ware to arrange an audition time.

-*Exception to this rule: Incoming students who have taken the Music Theory Advanced Placement (A.P.)
-Test and receive a composite score of 4 or above are automatically eligible to sign up for the Advanced Music Theory course (MUSC 105-005) and therefore are exempt from taking the placement test.
-Students should request that their score report be sent to Liberty University directly from the College Board Website (use Liberty's school code: 5385). *A.P. testing does not qualify students to test out of Music Theory courses here at Liberty.
+- A.P.
+Music Theory: Incoming students who have taken the Music Theory Advanced Placement (A.P.)
+Test and received a composite score of 4 or above are automatically eligible for the Advanced Section of MUSC 105 and therefore are exempt from taking the placement test.
+Find the meeting day and time for the advanced section by checking ASIST.
+Students should request that their score report be sent to Liberty University directly from the College Board Website (use Liberty's school code: 5385).
+Contact the Music Theory Coordinator to be added to the class. *A.P. testing does not qualify students to test out of Music Theory courses here at Liberty.